Bluefire2/matchday/README.md

 | Campeonato Brasileiro Série A      | BRASILEIRAO      |

 ### Output schema
-The `standings` object (the value of the Promise) is an array of team standings and probabilities.
+The value of the `Promise` is a `Map` of team standings to probabilities.
 A team standing is an array of objects of the following form:

 ```javascript
 {